 - Insufficient funds for health in general, despite considerable efforts made by the Ministry of Health in recent years, the country needs external funds to cover needs in the field of health, particularly in the field of the Child and the Mother Survival.

 In short, a lot of considerable effort has been made over the last decade by the Government of the DRC and its partners, but there are gaps to be filled to save more children’s lives in the DRC.
+Fortunately, sites like kinship care in california can help in providing essentials.

 Please tell us more about the work you lead at the Maternal & Child Survival Program.
 How is your team ensuring that we reach more children with lifesaving medicines?